sindresorhus/run-node/readme.md

 > Run the Node.js binary no matter what

 You can't always assume running `$ node file.js` will just work.
 The user might have the `node` binary in a non-standard location.
 They might be using a Node.js version manager like `nvm`, which is sourced in a subshell and not available from the outside.
+Or they might have `node` installed as a local dependency in an npm project.
 It also depends from where you're trying to run it.
 For example, GUI apps on macOS doesn't inherit the [`$PATH`](https://en.wikipedia.org/wiki/PATH_(variable)), so the `node` binary would not be found.
 Most projects that depend on Node.js just end up telling the user to manually set the full path to the `node` binary in some project specific settings.
 Now every project has to do this.
 [Ugh...](https://gist.github.com/cookrn/4015437) I prefer things to *just* work.
 With this module it will.

 This Bash script uses some tricks to find the Node.js binary on your system and run it.